TrenchBroom/TrenchBroom/app/resources/documentation/help/index.md

     [ 1, 2, 3 ] == [ 1, 2, 3 ]
     [ 1, 2, 3 ] <  [ 2, 2, 3 ]
     [ 1, 2 ]    <  [ 1, 2, 3 ]

+#### Case Term

+The case operator allows for conditional evaluation of expressions.
+This is usally most useful in combination with the switch operator, which is explained in the next subsection.

+     Case = SimpleTerm "->"" Expression

+In a case expression, the part before the `->` operator is called the *premise* and the part after it is called the *conclusion*.
+The case operator is evaluated as follows:

+- If the premise evaluates to a value `r` that is convertible to `boolean`:
+    - If `r` converts to `true`:
+        - The result of the case expression is the result of evaluating the conclusion.
+    - Otherwise, the result of the case expression is `undefined`.
+- Otherwise, an error is thrown.

+The following examples demonstrate the semantics of the case operator:

+    true   -> false  // false
+    false  -> true   // undefined
+    1      -> "test" // "test", because 1 converts to true
+    0      -> "test" // undefined, because 0 converts to false
+    "true" -> ""     // "", because "true" converts to true
+    ""     -> ""     // undefined, because "" converts to false

+#### Switch Term

+The switch operator comprises of zero or more sub expressions and its evaluation returns the result of the first expression that does not evaluate to `undefined`.
+In combination with the case operator, it implements a piecewise defined function.

+    Switch = "{{" [ Expression { "," Expression } ] "}}"

 #### Binary Operator Precedence